astraut-solutions/easy-risk-register/docs/product/product-requirements.md

 Australian SMEs often lack structured, cyber-specific risk management processes, which leaves them vulnerable to common threats (phishing, ransomware, business email compromise) and creates stress when preparing for audits, board reporting, or privacy incident response.
 Traditional risk tools are too generic, too complex, or too costly; lightweight tools often fail to provide practical guidance, templates, and compliance-aligned reporting.

 ### 1.2 Solution Overview
-Easy Risk Register provides a minimalist, fully client-side web application that runs entirely in the browser with no accounts and no backend.
-It uses local storage for privacy and supports optional local encryption to reduce device-loss risk.
+Easy Risk Register provides a minimalist, privacy-first web application that runs in the browser with no mandatory accounts.
+The core experience is client-side and offline-first (local storage + optional local encryption), with **optional backend/integrations** to support advanced features such as real-time collaboration, external threat intelligence, and time-series/history storage.
 The app differentiates through cyber risk templates (based on common Australian SME scenarios), compliance checklists, visual dashboards (heat maps, distribution, trends), and export-ready reporting that helps teams take action, not just record risks.

 ### 1.3 Target Market
 The primary audience includes Australian SME owners, office managers, IT generalists, and compliance leads (typically 5–200 employees), especially in industries handling customer data (professional services, healthcare, retail, manufacturing).
 Users have basic technology skills and need fast, guided workflows rather than formal GRC training.

 ### 1.4 Key Value Propositions
-- Instant setup with no installations, accounts, or backend requirements
+- Instant setup with no mandatory accounts; works without backend configuration
 - Privacy-first approach with local data storage
 - Cyber-security-first templates and guidance for common threats
 - Australia-focused privacy incident and reporting support (assistive, not a substitute for legal advice)